evg-cv/ImageComparison/README.md

-# Image Comparison
+# ImageComparison

 ## Overview

-This project is to estimate similarity of two images, one of which is an newly uploaded image from site and other of which is an image in the database.

-Comparing the newly uploaded image with all the images in the database one by one, the image with the highest similarity and it's similarity degree are extracted.
+This project is to estimate the similarities between the sample image and the other images and extract the image with the highest similarity.
+OpenCV, Tensorflow and deep learning models are used in this project.

-Then the result is displayed in http://imgcompare2.crevisio.com/, and if there is no similar image, it will display none result.

 ## Structure